drreynolds/smuhpc-workshop/source/session_6.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When running batch jobs on the cluster, you may request to use a whole node for your job (otherwise you will share the node with other users).
-Reasons why you may wish to request an entire node for your job include:
+When running batch jobs on the cluster, you may request to use a whole node for your job (the default is to share the node with other users).
+Reasons why you may wish to request an entire node for your job
+include:

-* Need for reliable timing information
+* Need for reliable timing information.

-* Need for all of the memory on the node
+* Need for all of the memory on the node.

 * Use of threads (e.g. OpenMP, Pthreads, Intel Threading Building Blocks, MPI, etc.) that will spawn additional processes on top of the one that is launched.

+* Poor inter-personal skills.

 If you wish for your job to use an entire node, you only need to add two lines to your Condor job submission file.
-These lines are [inappropriately] named "whole machine", even they only refer to a single node on the larger machine:
+These lines are [inappropriately] named "whole machine", even they only refer to a single node of the larger machine:

 .. code-block:: text

    Requirements = CAN_RUN_WHOLE_MACHINE
    +RequiresWholeMachine = True